 This Pichon-Baron was in the earliest peak of its window, pure ✏️ and graphite cigar box nose, rich, intense, leading cassis, tar and a mineral and wonderfully tannic trip over the palate and a long, 40 second finish that was reminiscent dry red clay.
 Good news: I have 11 more in the case I cracked last night.
-Bad news: I’ll be in my 60’s before these open up and the secondary stuff really starts to show. — a year ago
+Bad news: I’ll be in my 60’s before these open up and the secondary stuff really starts to show. — 3 years ago

 Allen Brothers Lava Cakes/Soufflé & 1977 Port.
 Pinch me!

 Whenever I have wine this old, I always ask the people I share it with, what were you doing in 1977?

 The beautiful thing about really old Port is how it softens all the edges & the elevated ABV.
 Smooth as silk.

 This was a 375ml and farther along than a 750ml.
 The color was more Tawny than Port at this point.
 Wine on the leaner side.
 The fruits were; Thompson raisins, dates, figs, prunes, and some dried blackberries.
 Caramel, molasses, melted brown sugar, Cognac & Brandy presence, subtle wood shaving, nuts, butterscotch, graham cracker, dark withering flowers with beautiful acidity.
 The long finish was; rich, polished, well balanced, smooth and persistent for minerals.

 If we had gone out for this dinner, it would have been $2500 plus tip & it wouldn’t have been this good which, is why we choose to cook rather than go out.